 Even guava leaves are used to make teas and are reported to be helpful for health as well.
 But for the purpose of this article, we are going to focus on the fruit, which is what Singaporeans typically consume.
 Packed full of health benefits, find out how guava actually helps with your health!

 7 Health benefits of guava

 Forget about oranges,

-a single guava fruit is roughly equivalent to 4 times the vitamin C of an orange!
-For added reference, that is about twice the recommended daily intake of vitamin C. Vital to the body, vitamin C not only improves wound healing, it also improves iron absorption and helps the body’s immune system to function properly.
-Because vitamin C is a water-soluble vitamin, this means that the body does not retain vitamin C, but instead relies on a daily intake to maintain healthy levels.
+a single guava fruit has about 4 times the vitamin C of an orange!
+Vital to the body, vitamin C not only improves wound healing, it also improves iron absorption and helps the body’s immune system to function properly.
+As vitamin C is a water soluble vitamin which is not retained by the body, it relies on a daily intake to maintain healthy levels.

 2. Aids digestion

-High in fiber, one guava contains about 12% of the recommended daily fibre intake.
-This prevents constipation and will also relieve symptoms of diarrhoea.
-While most of us generally shun the seeds when eating the fruit, the seeds can actually serve as a laxative as well for those who have trouble with bowel movements!
+High in fibre, one guava contains about 67 - 88% of the recommended daily fibre intake.
+As guava is a source of both soluble and insoluble fibre depending on the part of the fruit eaten, this can help to prevent constipation and may also relieve symptoms of diarrhoea.
+While most of us generally shun the seeds when eating the fruit, the seeds can actually serve as a laxative for those who have trouble with bowel movements!